How to access your WiFi router settings

 READ MORE: This gadget automatically reboots your WiFi router anytime your connection is bad

 You could also set up parental controls and manage any attached devices to ensure you own everything connected to your network.

 Most recent routers have handy wizards to take most of the hard work out of these tasks for you.
 If not, it’s time to find the router’s manual and dig through the contents.

 Change the login from the default

-If you’re lucky, you can change the username as well as the password, but some routers only let you change the password so make sure its not one you use elsewhere.
+If you’re lucky, you can change the username and password, but some routers only let you change the password, so make sure it’s not one you use elsewhere.

-Find the Administration tab in your router’s admin pages and find the Change Password option.
-You’ll need to give it the current password first, to confirm that it’s you doing the change.
+Find the Administration tab in your router’s admin pages and the Change Password option.
+You’ll need to give it the current password first to confirm that it’s you doing the change.

 Change the WiFi settings